wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 These pages list new and updated features in the Wavefront service.

+## 2021-15.x Release Notes

+Going forward spans that have the `$` character in the application or service name are rejected by Wavefront.

+## Archived Release Notes

 - [2021-14.x Release Notes](2021.14.x_release_notes.html)
 - [2021-08.x Release Notes](2021.08.x_release_notes.html)
 - [2020-42.x Release Notes](2020.42.x_release_notes.html)